cmh25/gk/README.md

 -1 -0.5 -0.3333333
 ```
 ### adverbs
 The adverbs are similar to k3, but `/: \: ':` are gone.
-The only adeverbs are `/ \ '`.
+The only adverbs are `/ \ '`.
 How they operate depends on the context and the valence of the modified verb.
 Here's a quick synopsis:
 ```
       monad: each      f'x
  infix dyad: each      x f'y